 As many of you may know, I am fascinated with the decision-making process of major leagues teams.
 I’m particularly interested in the statistical side, although obviously the scouts play an invaluable role (and the merging of the two “sides” is vital).
-The question I’ve seen asked most from people who read the Chris Long interview was, “do the have one of these guys?”
+The question I’ve seen asked most from people who read the Chris Long interview was, “do the [insert favorite team here] have one of these guys?”

 So I took some time to look through each team’s official Website to see if they have a similar position (Senior Quantitative Analyst).
 I’m also adding in other people I know, even if they aren’t listed on the team’s site.
 There are plenty of people like Chris Antonetti and many current general managers who kind of bridge the gap (with a strong statistical background), and I’m largely leaving those guys out.
 I’m trying to go strictly with the hardcore sabermetricians here.

 Please feel free to mention any people I miss on your favorite team (or any you know, of course) and we’ll try to make this into a little bit of a resource.

 edit: Be sure to check the team media guides for more info on some of the front office execs.

 -Bill James: Senior Baseball Operations Advisor — I don’t think he needs much of an introduction

 -Zack Scott: Assistant Director of Baseball Operations — Scott used to work for Diamond Mind